mhminai/mhminai.github.io/_posts/2016-04-23-presenting_a_faculty_recruitment_seminar.md

 - An FRS is not a closed book exam, take your notes, have a cue card
 - Lead to the questions that you want asked
 - At the end link back to the beginning.
 Close the loop.
+    - Ensure connect between implications and findings
+- Don't talk too much, be pertinent and to the point
+- Answer 3 questions:
+    1. Why is the question important?
+    2. Has the question been well researched?
+    3. Has the question been answered?